Trump approves plan to impose tough China tariffs

 If the president presses forward as expected, it could set the stage for a series of trade actions against China and lead to retaliation from Beijing.
 Trump has already slapped tariffs on steel and aluminum imports from Canada, Mexico and European allies, and his proposed tariffs against China risk starting a trade war involving the world’s two biggest economies.

+Chinese foreign ministry spokesman Geng Shuang said Friday that China’s response would be immediate and that Beijing would “take necessary measures to defend our legitimate rights and interests.”

+Geng gave no details.
+Beijing earlier drew up a list of $50 billion in U.S. products that would face retaliatory tariffs, including beef and soybeans, a shot at Trump’s supporters in rural America.

-The decision on the Chinese tariffs comes in the aftermath of Trump’s summit with North Korean leader Kim Jong Un.
+Trump’s decision on the Chinese tariffs comes in the aftermath of his summit with North Korean leader Kim Jong Un.
 The president has coordinated closely with China on efforts to get Pyongyang to eliminate its nuclear arsenal.
 But he signaled that whatever the implications, “I have to do what I have to do” to address the trade imbalance.

 Trump, in his press conference in Singapore on Tuesday, said the U.S. has a “tremendous deficit in trade with China and we have to do something about it.
 We can’t continue to let that happen.”
 The U.S. trade deficit with China was $336 billion in 2017.